 5 reasons why a police department needs an in-car video system

-Police dash cams have assisted agencies across the country in developing community trust through transparency, as well as enhance officer safety
+Police dash cams have assisted agencies across the country in developing community trust and enhancing officer safety

-Here are five reasons to install an in-car video system in your police department’s vehicles:
+Police in-car camera systems are prevalent in many police departments, and for good reason.
+Here are five reasons to install a video system in your police department’s vehicles:

 1. Dash cams enhance police officer safety